 The Creeping Garden (Dir.Tim Grabham and Jasper Sharp: GRADE: B)

-Mike Dub did an excellent job summarizing this sci-fi documentary in his review, so I’ll just add that it feels like an episode of Nova directed by Errol Morris, pitting human obsession against primordial instinct.
-Slime mold wins, because slime mold always wins.
+Mike Dub did an excellent job summarizing this sci-fi documentary in his review, so I’ll simply add that it feels like an episode of Nova directed by Errol Morris, pitting human obsession against primordial instinct.
+Slime mold wins because slime mold always wins.

 SUNDAY, NOVEMBER 22